 Serve these hot golden-brown puffs with some pudina chutney or tomato ketchup.

-baking, foodblog, foodie, iftar, iftar dishes, mutton kheema, mutton kheema puffs, non-vegetarian, puff pastry, puffs, Ramadan, ramadan recipes, Ramzan, Ramzan special, recipes, snacks
+Baking, foodblog, foodie, Fried food/Snacks, iftar, iftar dishes, mutton kheema, mutton kheema puffs, non-vegetarian, puff pastry, Puffs, Ramadan, ramadan recipes, Ramzan, Ramzan special, recipes

 It’s the month of Ramzan – the month of peace, prosperity, and good food!